hendisantika/List-All-Programming-Telegram-Group/README.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Hendi Santika](https://github.com/hendisantika) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Hendi Santika](https://github.com/hendisantika) has waived all copyright and related or neighbouring rights to this work.